Phosphine: Structure and reactions

-Water

-Phosphine upon contact with water at high pressure and temperature produces phosphoric acid and hydrogen:

-Burning

-Burning phosphine in the air produced phosphorus pentoxide (P2O5) (which reacts with water to produce phosphoric acid):
+Burning phosphine in the air produces phosphoric acid:

 Preparation and occurrence

 Phosphine may be prepared in a variety of ways.
 Industrially it can be made by the reaction of white phosphorus with sodium or potassium hydroxide, producing potassium or sodium hypophosphite as a by-product.

 Alternatively, the acid-catalyzed disproportionation of white phosphorus yields phosphoric acid and phosphine.
 Both routes have industrial significance; the acid route is the preferred method if further reaction of the phosphine to substituted phosphines is needed.
 The acid route requires purification and pressurizing.

 Laboratory routes

 It is prepared in the laboratory by disproportionation of phosphorous acid:

-Phosphine evolution occurs at around 200 °C.

-Alternative methods are the hydrolysis of tris(trimethylsilyl)phosphine, or of metal phosphides such as aluminium phosphide, or calcium phosphide:
+Alternative methods include the hydrolysis of zinc phosphide:

-Pure samples of phosphine, free from P2H4, may be prepared using the action of potassium hydroxide on phosphonium iodide :
+Some other metal phosphides could also be used, including aluminium phosphide or calcium phosphide.
+Pure samples of phosphine, free from P2H4, may be prepared using the action of potassium hydroxide on phosphonium iodide:

 Occurrence

 Phosphine is a worldwide constituent of the Earth's atmosphere at very low and highly variable concentrations.
 It may contribute significantly to the global phosphorus biochemical cycle.
 The most likely source is reduction of phosphate in decaying organic matter, possibly via partial reductions and disproportionations, since environmental systems do not have known reducing agents of sufficient strength to directly convert phosphate to phosphine.

 It is also found in Jupiter's atmosphere.